po1sigala/live/02-Lesson-Plans/Part-Time/14-Week_MVC-dev/README.md

 ## Overview

 In this unit, you will use the separation of concerns principle and the MVC framework to build out fullstack web apps.
 You will use Handlebars.js features including, expressions, built-in helpers, cutsom helpers, and partials to build static templates that can render dynamic data.
 You will use front end logic to make requests and pass data to the back end.
 You will begin by using hardcoded data and transition to using seed data with Sequelize and MySQL.
 You will use the routes in the Controller to manipulate data in the Model, to serialize Sequelize objects before sending them to the View, and create your own custom middleware for user authentication.
 You will also incorporate sessions and cookies using the Sequelize store.
+Prettier will be introduced prior to starting on the mini project.

 Refer to the [Class Content Unit Overview](../../../01-Class-Content/14-MVC/README.md) for detailed information on key topics, learning objectives, and homework.